Use inventory counts to reconcile inventory, determine shrinkage and correct your inventory counts. You can do either full or partial counts.

 - From the main menu, click Inventory > Inventory Counts > +New Inventory Count.

 Name your count.
-We recommend that you name the count based on the situation and time of year, for example Fall 2010 Count.
+We recommend that you name it based on the situation and time of year, for example, Fall 2010 Count.

 Click Save Changes.

 There are three ways that you can count and enter your items:

 This is ideal for smaller inventory counts or where items are easily accessible near a device running Lightspeed Retail, allowing them to be scanned with a barcode scanner.

 - Click the Scan or enter items search field and ensure that your cursor is blinking.